 Regulation C of the Home Mortgage Disclosure Act ("HMDA") requires certain financial institutions, including non-depository institutions, to collect, record, report and disclose information about their mortgage lending activity.
 The data-related requirements in the HMDA and Regulation C are used to identify potential discriminatory lending patterns and enforce anti-discrimination statutes.
 The Dodd-Frank Act transferred rulemaking authority for HMDA to the CFPB, effective in 2011.
 It also amended HMDA to require financial institutions to report additional data points and to collect, record and report additional information.
 The CFPB issued a final rule amending Regulation C, which became effective on January 1, 2018.
 Regulation C generally applies to consumer-purpose, closed-end loans and open-end lines of credit that are secured by a dwelling.
-Non-depository financial institutions are subject to Regulation C if they originate at least 25 covered closed-end mortgage loans or at least 100 covered open-end lines of credit to administrative sanctions, including civil money penalties, and compliance can be enforced by the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the National Credit Union Administration, HUD or the CFPB.
+Non-depository financial institutions are subject to Regulation C if they originate at least 25 covered closed-end mortgage loans or at least 100 covered open-end lines of credit in each of the two preceding calendar years.
+Violations of Regulation C, including incomplete, inaccurate, or omitted data, are subject to administrative sanctions, including civil money penalties, and compliance can be enforced by the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the National Credit Union Administration, HUD or the CFPB.